pavelsolis/Replication-Folder/README.md

 $ git reset HEAD path/to/unwanted_file		# Reset the unwanted files in order to leave them out from the commit
 $ git commit -c ORIG_HEAD 			# Commit again with this or the usual command
 ```
-Explained in this [link](https://stackoverflow.com/questions/12481639/remove-files-from-git-commit), which includes case where you also `git push`.
+Explained in this [link](https://stackoverflow.com/questions/12481639/remove-files-from-git-commit), which includes a case where you also did a `git push`.

 #### Add All Files But One
 When you want to include all (unstaged or untracked) files to the staging area except one (or a few more), it is easiest to add them all and then remove the ones that you don't want to include in the commit.